-- 1. A completed application form and a \$40 nonrefundable application fee. - 2.
-Applicants who have not yet completed 12 semester hours of college work must submit an official high school transcript and an official college transcript, including SAT or ACT scores.
-Generally, students transferring to Virginia Wesleyan present a cumulative GPA of 2.0 or - 3.
-Applicants who have successfully completed 12 or more semester hours of college work must submit a high school diploma or GED (necessary for receipt of federal financial assistance) and an official college transcript. - 4.
-Students whose first language is not English should submit scores for the Test of English as a Foreign Language (TOEFL) (see section on international students below).
+- 1. A completed application form and a \$40 non-refundable application fee. - Applicants who have not yet completed 12 semester hours of college work must submit an official high school transcript and an official college transcript, including SAT or ACT scores.
+Generally, students transferring to Virginia Wesleyan present a cumulative GPA of 2.0 or higher. - Applicants who have successfully completed 12 or more semester hours of college work must submit a high school diploma or GED (necessary for receipt of federal financial assistance) and an official college transcript. - Students whose first language is not English should submit scores for the Test of English as a Foreign Language (TOEFL) (see section on international students below).

 Two-year degrees earned from the Virginia Community College System are accepted in fulfillment of a significant portion of Virginia Wesleyan's general studies requirements.
-Community college courses that fit Virginia Wesleyan's general studies and other graduation requirements are carefully evaluated to provide maximum transfer concept.
-Students may not transfer more than 64 semester hours from two-year institutions.
-A 2.5 cumulative grade point average is required for admission to the Professional Education Program for teacher preparation and certification.
+Community college courses that fit Virginia Wesleyan's general studies and other graduation requirements are carefully evaluated to provide maximum transfer credit.

 A student's transcript of coursework taken at another college should demonstrate a high quality of work.
 Credit awarded must be equivalent to courses offered at Virginia Wesleyan or logical extensions of such courses.
-No credit is transferable for work below a grade of C (2.0) or for failing grades earned under a system of evaluation equivalent to the pass/fail
+No credit is transferable for work below a grade of C (2.0) or for failing grades earned under a system of evaluation equivalent to the pass/fail concept.
+Students may not transfer more than 64 semester hours from two-year institutions.
+A 2.5 cumulative grade point average is required for admission to the Professional Education Program for teacher preparation and certification.